Admission & Requirements

 - Statement of Interest

-- Please feel free to discuss why you have chosen to pursue a Master of Public Health, why you have decided to apply to the program at Queen's, what you hope to do upon graduation and how you think the MPH program at Queen's can help you obtain your public health goals.
+- Please discuss why you have chosen to pursue a Master of Public Health, why you have decided to apply to the program at Queen's, what you hope to do upon graduation and how you think the MPH program at Queen's can help you attain your public health goals.

 - Reference Information

 - If you have completed post-secondary schooling in the last 5 years, please submit 2 academic references.
 If you have been out of school for more than 5 years, you may submit 1 academic reference and 1 professional reference.